-Uganda safari tours for great holidays can be either short wildlife trips or well-organized long itineraries crafted to include all your kind of desired tour activities.
+Uganda safari tours for great holidays can be either short wildlife trips or well-organized long itineraries crafted to include all your kinds of desired tour activities.

-During the current COVID-19 pandemic, there are safety guidelines that all tourists should follow in order to keep safe from catching and spreading the novel coronavirus.
+During the current COVID-19 pandemic, there are safety guidelines that all tourists should follow to keep safe from catching and spreading the novel coronavirus.

 Holidays in Uganda are open to all categories of travelers ranging from budget, mid-range to luxury depending on how you want to relax during your holiday tour.

 Explore and have a primate tracking experience in the jungle tropical forests in search of the elusive mountain gorillas.
-Uganda is popular for gorilla safaris because of the fact that it is home to over 50% of the world’s remaining mountain gorillas.
+Uganda is popular for gorilla safaris because it is home to over 50% of the world’s remaining mountain gorillas.

-There are two homes to mountain gorillas in Uganda and these are Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.
+There are two homes for mountain gorillas in Uganda and these are Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.
 A gorilla trekking permit is needed for trekking gorillas in both parks.

 This is way less than the US$ 1500 for a permit in Rwanda.
 In the neighboring Democratic Republic of Congo, a gorilla permit costs US$450, however, the area where the park is located has in previous years been highly affected by rebel groups.

-In the whole of Africa, Uganda offers the top chimpanzee trekking experience as tourists track these man’s cousins in their natural habitats.
+In the whole of Africa, Uganda offers the top chimpanzee trekking experience as tourists track these men’s cousins in their natural habitats.